🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 4 Things to Make Sure You Include In The Improvement Plan Document

-When writing your document or creating your own template, it is important to include basic information below; we've outlined four key components of a standard plan.
+When writing your document or creating your own template, it is important to include basic information below; we've outlined four key components of a standard employee's performance and improvement plan below.
 You can use the examples below to frame up your own employee attendance improvement plan (or check out this template for inspiration).

 1. Documented Instances: Keep track of the dates and times your employee didn't adhere to the company attendance policy.
 Concrete examples always help.